Shubham-Kumar-2000/school-desk/README.md

 - Get a AWS account with access to SNS.
 - Get Gemini API Keys
 - Open `backend` as root directory
-- Get a Firebase account generate service key and store in `backend` as `firebase-secret.json`
 - Copy the `sample.env` and create a `.env` with proper values.
 - Run `npm i`
 - Run `npm run initBackend <admin_name> <email> <password>`.
 This will init the database and create a admin with the given values.